 We commenced operations in 2003, and our operations to date have been limited to organizing and staffing our company, business planning, raising capital, developing our glycomimetics platform, identifying potential drug candidates, undertaking preclinical studies and conducting clinical trials of rivipansel, GMI-1271 and GMI-1359.
-To date, we have financed our operations primarily through private placements of our securities, upfront and milestone payments under our collaboration with Pfizer, the net proceeds from our IPO in January 2014, net proceeds from our at-the-market facility with Cowen and Company LLC, or Cowen, and net proceeds from our public offering of common stock in June 2016.
+To date, we have financed our operations primarily through private placements of our securities, upfront and milestone payments under our collaboration with Pfizer and the net proceeds from our IPO in January 2014, our at-the-market facility with Cowen and Company LLC, or Cowen, and our public offering of common stock in June 2016.
 We have no approved drugs currently available for sale, and substantially all of our revenue to date has been revenue from the upfront and milestone payments from Pfizer, although we have received nominal amounts of revenue under research grants.
 Prior to our IPO, we raised an aggregate of \$86.6 million to fund our operations, of which \$22.5 million was an upfront payment under our collaboration with Pfizer and \$64.1 million was from the sale of our convertible promissory notes and convertible preferred stock.
 The IPO provided us with net proceeds of \$57.2 million, and we received a non-refundable milestone payment from Pfizer in May 2014 of \$15.0 million.
 In August 2015, we received another non-refundable milestone payment from Pfizer of \$20.0 million following the dosing of the first patient in the Phase 3 clinical trial of rivipansel.
-In 2016, we received an additional \$19.7 million of net proceeds from our public offering in June 2016 and \$2.7 million of net proceeds under the at-the-market facility with Cowen.
+In 2016, we received an additional \$19.7 million in net proceeds from our public offering in June 2016 and \$3.9 million of net proceeds under the at-the-market facility with Cowen.
+For the three months ended March 31, 2017, we received \$3.7 million of net proceeds under the at-themarket facility with Cowen.

 Since inception, we have incurred significant operating losses.
-Although we have generated cumulative revenue of \$58.6 million since our inception through September 30, 2016, primarily consisting of the \$22.5 million upfront payment from Pfizer in 2011, the \$15.0 million non-refundable milestone payment in May 2014 and the \$20.0 million non-refundable milestone payment in August 2015, we had an accumulated deficit of \$110.6 million as of September 30, 2016, and we expect to continue to incur significant expenses and operating losses over at least the next several years.
+We have generated cumulative revenue of \$58.6 million since our inception through March 31, 2017, primarily consisting of the \$22.5 million upfront payment from Pfizer in 2011, the \$15.0 million non-refundable milestone payment in May 2014 and the \$20.0 million non-refundable milestone payment in August 2015.
+We had an accumulated deficit of \$126.9 million as of March 31, 2017, and we expect to continue to incur significant expenses and operating losses over at least the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year, depending on the timing of our clinical trials, the receipt of milestone payments, if any, under our collaboration with Pfizer, and our expenditures on other research and development activities.
 We anticipate that our expenses will increase substantially as we:

-- conduct our clinical trials of GMI-1271 and prepare to potentially submit an application for marketing approval; - conduct earlier-stage clinical trials of GMI-1359; - continue the research and development of our other drug candidates; - seek to discover and develop additional drug candidates; - seek regulatory approvals for any drug candidates other than rivipansel that successfully complete clinical trials;

-- ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any drug candidates other than rivipansel for which we may obtain regulatory approval: - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our drug development and potential future commercialization efforts.
+- initiate and conduct our planned clinical trials of GMI-1271 and GMI-1359; - continue the research and development of our other drug candidates; - seek to discover and develop additional drug candidates; - seek regulatory approvals for any drug candidates other than rivipansel that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any drug candidates other than rivipansel for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our drug development and potential future commercialization efforts.